1. Compostable poo bags are made from 100% plants – FALSE.

 5. Compostable poo bags will breakdown in landfill - MISLEADING

 The environmental conditions of landfill are vastly different to that of a home or industrial compost.
-For example, most landfills are devoid of oxygen, which is critical for the biodegradation of compostable poo bags.
-Therefore compostable poo bags may take years or even centuries to breakdown in landfill.
-Additionally, they have the added problem of producing methane in landfill, a highly potent greenhouse gas.
+For example, most landfills are devoid of oxygen and living microorganisms, which is critical for the biodegradation of compostable poo bags.
+Therefore these poo bags may take years or even centuries to breakdown in landfill.
+Instead, they have the added problem of producing methane in landfill, a highly potent greenhouse gas.

 References: